SocialResponsibility to Customers

 - Supply Chain Sustainability Survey

 - Responsibility to Customers

 - GC2021 Group Human Resources Strategy

 - Employee Data

-Responsible Advertising and Marketing
+Policy on Responsible Advertising and Marketing

 In accordance with the spirit grounded in “Fairness, Innovation and Harmony,” the Marubeni Group is proudly committed to social and economic development and safeguarding the global environment by conducting fair and upright corporate activities.
 As such, Marubeni carries out responsible advertising and marketing activities.
 Through public relations, we build relationships of trust with our stakeholders, and by keeping an open mind and an ear to the ground, we will respond to the needs of society through our business activities.

 In order to convey the proper brand image to our stakeholders, we have established internal regulations for responsible advertising.
 In particular, in accordance with the Marubeni Group Compliance Manual, the expressions used in and the content of Marubeni Group advertising must give due consideration to such issues as slander, discrimination, exaggeration, religious or political beliefs, the environment, third party private information, personal information and intellectual property rights.